ubc-library-rc/intro-AGOL/content/story-map.md

 - [Devastation in Nepal: Katmandu Before and After the April 2015 Earthquake](https://arcg.is/1zvCaX)
   - This story map uses Map Series and Swipe story map templates
 - [The GIS community responds to the COVID-19 crisis](https://arcg.is/1qfqiD)
+  - This represents the latest template that we will use today which resembles a scrolling website

 In this section, we'll add the web map we created to a Story Map and practice adding other content as well.